 Students who receive special education services through a school site Resource Specialist are assigned to a classroom teacher for a majority of the school day and are pulled out to receive small group instruction from a credentialed resource specialist teacher in the core curriculum areas specified in their Individual Education Plan (IEP).
-These students are assessed using the STAR test and may receive accommodations as stated in their IEPs.
+These students are assessed using the statewide assessments with necessary accommodations as stated in their IEPs.